 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 While performing the duties of this job, the employee is regularly exposed to outside weather conditions.
 The employee is frequently exposed to moving mechanical parts.
 The employee is occasionally exposed to fumes or airborne particles, toxic or caustic chemicals, extreme cold, extreme heat, risk of electrical shock, and vibration.
 The noise level in the work environment is usually moderate to loud.

-• cription and requirements for the and I certify that I can perform Applicant Signature Date Witness - Management has the righ nt to add or chang ge these duties of the position at an У time.
+• cription and requirements for the and I certify that I can perform Applicant Signature Date Witness Management has the right t o add or chan ge these duties of the position at an